SuLab/sulab.org/_members/ricardo-avila.md

    youtube:
 ---

 Ricardo was a programmer in the lab from July 2020 to November 2022.
+He is currently a Bioinformatics Engineer at Empirico Inc.